Chen Taijiquan Forms

 Like the art forms of classic literature and calligraphy, Taiji is considered a skill or gong fu to use the Chinese term, and like all worthwhile skills it takes time and effort to build the strong foundations that lead to the impressive demonstrations of Taiji seen performed by the Grandmasters of the Chen system.
 While we all have different aims with our Taiji practice, seeing it at it's highest level can inspire us to develop ourselves to our full potential and so gain the benefits that Taiji is renowned for.

-With this in mind, and to aid you in your practice, here are some demonstrations by one of the Four Tigers of Chen Style, GM Chen Zhenglei along with PDF's of the names of the postures.
+With this in mind, and to aid you in your practice, here are a selection of demonstrations for the forms we teach in our classes along with PDF's with the names of the postures.

 To make any of the videos bigger just click on the youtube logo in the bottow right corner where you will be able to make it full screen.

 The first 15 movements of the 74 form, commonly called Laojia Yilu (Old Frame, First Form) demonstrated by our teacher Master Wang Haijun